katjone/react_todo_walkthrough/sprints/Sprint3.md

 You might be asking yourself: "Wait, why are we getting the data after the components already been rendered?" ([Andy did too](http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount))

 That's because a re-render will always happen because fetching data happens asynchronously.
-Here's the [Facebook recommendation](https://facebook.github.io/react/tips/initial-ajax.html)
+Here's the [Facebook recommendation](https://reactjs.org/docs/react-component.html#componentwillmount)

 ### Passing State from parents to children
 How have we passed state?
 What do we mean by state with reference to a react component?
 The state of the `TodosContainer` is simple, the todos.
 How does each individual todo know about the todo they need to render?
-From the state of the most parent container, `TodosContainer`
+From the state of the most parent container, `TodosContainer`.

 If we take a look at the `props` being passed from one component to the next, we can clearly see the chain of how information was passed.